Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 Can foreigners open an investment company in Nepal?

-Yes, foreigners can open investment companies in Nepal, with 100% foreign ownership allowed in many sectors, subject to specific regulations.
+Yes, foreigners can open investment companies in Nepal, and many sectors allow 100% foreign ownership under foreign direct investment in Nepal, subject to specific laws and approvals.

 What are the main documents required for registration?

-Key documents include Memorandum of Association, Articles of Association, registration application form, promoter/director identification, and proof of capital deposit.
+The main documents required include the Memorandum of Association, Articles of Association, registration application form, identification of promoters or directors, and proof of capital deposit as part of the investment company registration process in Nepal.

 Do I need a local director for my investment company?

-While not strictly required, having a local director can facilitate operations and regulatory compliance in Nepal.
+Although it is not mandatory, having a local director can make operations and regulatory compliance easier for an investment company in Nepal.

 What are the annual compliance requirements?

-Annual requirements include filing returns, holding AGMs, submitting audited financial statements, and complying with SEBON and NRB regulations.
+Annual compliance requirements include filing annual returns, holding AGMs, submitting audited financial statements, and following SEBON and NRB rules for an investment company in Nepal.

 How much does it cost to register an investment company?